Beatrice Regina della Scala

 Beatrice Regina della Scala (1331 – 18 June 1384) was Lady of Milan by marriage to Bernabò Visconti, Lord of Milan, and politically active as the adviser of her spouse.

 Life

-Beatrice Regina was born in Verona in 1331, the youngest child and only daughter of Mastino II della Scala and Taddea da Carrara.
-She had three older brothers, and five illegitimate half-siblings.
+Beatrice Regina was the youngest child of Mastino II della Scala and Taddea da Carrara.
+She had three older brothers and one sister, as well as five illegitimate half-siblings.
 Her father, who was a member of the Scaliger family of Northern Italy, was Lord of Verona, Vicenza, Brescia, Parma, and Lucca.

 Her paternal grandparents were Alboino I della Scala and Beatrice, daughter of Gilberto III da Correggio of Parma, and her maternal grandparents were Jacopo I da Carrara and Anna Gradenigo, daughter of Pietro Gradenigo, Doge of Venice and Tommasina Morosini.

+Beatrice's mother, Taddea, had been married off to Mastino as a way to keep peace between the da Carraras and the della Scala families, but this failed thus Beatrice grew up within a milieu of martial conflict between her relatives.
+By the time of Beatrice's birth the della Scala family had expanded their territory to contain Padua in the north to Treviso in the east.
+The personal fortune of the family was also large and comparable to that of the king of France.